mialkin/docs/testing/bdd/specflow.md

 ## Scoped bindings

 Bindings (step definitions, hooks) are global for the entire SpecFlow project.
-This means that step definitions bound to a very generic step text (e.g. “When I save the changes”) become challenging to implement.
-The general solution for this problem is to phrase the scenario steps in a way that the context is clear (e.g. “When I save the book details”).
+This means that step definitions bound to a very generic step text (e.g. "When I save the changes") become challenging to implement.
+The general solution for this problem is to phrase the scenario steps in a way that the context is clear (e.g. "When I save the book details").

 In some cases however, it is necessary to restrict when step definitions or hooks are executed based on certain conditions.
 SpecFlow's [↑ scoped bindings](https://docs.specflow.org/projects/specflow/en/latest/Bindings/Scoped-Step-Definitions.html) can be used for this purpose.